grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/k6chaijs/20 error handling.md

 # Handling exceptions

-Sometimes it's hard to predict the way SUT can fail.
-For those cases, the library catches any exceptions thrown inside of `describe()` body, and records it as a failed condition.
+Sometimes it's hard to predict how a SUT might fail.
+For those cases, the library catches any exceptions thrown inside of `describe()` body, and records them as failed conditions.

 <CodeGroup labels={[]}>